audeering/audobject/docs/usage.rst

     o4(2, 3)

 Instead of a function,
-it is also possible to pass
+we can also pass pass a callable object that derives from
-callable objects if it derives from :class:`audobject.Object`, e.g.:
+:class:`audobject.Object`.

 .. jupyter-execute::